bictorv/chaosnet-bridge/README.md

 - connecting remote Chaosnet-over-Unix-sockets, e.g. to communicate with others using usim (use a Chaos-over-UDP or -over-TLS or -over-IP link between them).
-- connecting remote Chaosnet-over-IP networks, e.g. in case you run a [PDP-10/X](http://www.fpgaretrocomputing.org/pdp10x/).
+- connecting remote Chaosnet-over-IP networks, e.g. in case you run TOPS-20 with Chaosnet, or a [PDP-10/X](http://www.fpgaretrocomputing.org/pdp10x/).
 - and interconnecting these, of course!